-- 1. Log into your router management page (see "Access your router management page" on page 10). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 9). - 2.
 Click on Advanced and click on Security, then click on Access Control. - 3.
 Next to Enable Access Control, click the Enable option.

 - 4. Review the Add All Services Block Rule.
-Click Add to save the rule.
-Commit your changes to the router by clicking on Apply/Discard Changes in the left-hand menu, and click Apply & Reboot. - Rule Enable Checking this option turns on the Protocol/IP Filter and unchecking turns it off. - Rule Name Enter a name for the Protocol/IP Filter. - Schedule (Optional) The schedule function allows you to define a schedule when the access control filter should be turned on.
-To define a new schedule, click New Schedule and refer to page 43 " Create Schedules".
+Click Add to save the rule. - Rule Enable Checking this option turns on the Protocol/IP Filter and unchecking turns it off. - Rule Name Enter a name for the Protocol/IP Filter. - Schedule (Optional) The schedule function allows you to define a schedule when the access control filter should be turned on.
+To define a new schedule, click New Schedule and refer to page 34 " Create Schedules".
 After you have created a new schedule, click the drop-down list and the new schedule will be available for selection.
 Note: Before applying scheduling, please ensure your Time settings are configured correct and you have defined a schedule.
-See page 42 to configure Time Settings and see page 43 "Create Schedules" to create a schedule. - Client IP Address Range Enter the IP address or IP address range to apply the protocol/IP filter. (e.g. 192.168.10.20-192.168.10.20 or 192.168.10.20-192.168.10.30).
+See page 33 to configure Time Settings and see page 34 " Create Schedules" to create a schedule. - Client IP Address Range Enter the IP address or IP address range to apply the protocol/IP filter. (e.g. 192.168.10.20-192.168.10.20 or 192.168.10.20-192.168.10.30).